mlapaglia/Borgitory/README.md

 4. **Access the web interface**
    - Open http://localhost:8000 in your browser
-   - Set up passkey authentication on first visit
+   - Create your first admin account on initial setup

 ### Development Setup